athenaorganizationlabs/.github/profile/README.md

 Unacceptable behaviour from any community member will not be tolerated.
 Anyone asked to stop unacceptable behaviour is expected to comply immediately.
 If a community member engages in unacceptable behaviour, JetBrains and/or community organisers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning.

 ##### License and attribution
-The license is based off of The Citizen Code of Conduct is distributed by Stumptown Syndicate under a Creative Commons Attribution-ShareAlike license.
+The license is based off of The Citizen Code of Conduct is distributed by Athena© Organization Labs under a Creative Commons Attribution-ShareAlike license.